 Ever think about why Netflix and Amazon Prime are so popular?
 You forget you are paying a monthly fee in exchange for the value you get.
 Not only do recurring orders offer a ‘set it and forget it’ option for customers and brands, there are several other reasons why ecommerce brands invest in offering a subscription order option.

 While customers can keep receiving the same order without the hassle of reordering, brands don’t have to pay as much to remarket to customers and can potentially recover customer acquisition costs faster.
 The longer you keep a customer subscribed the greater, the return on investment (ROI).
 As long as you don’t give them a reason to unsubscribe, they won’t think about canceling and you’ll keep receiving payments.

 2. Better predict order cadence

 Subscriptions are great for sales forecasting and understanding customer demand month after month.
-Knowing how many orders need to be fulfilled and shipped ahead of time can significantly improve inventory and order management.
+Knowing how many orders need to be fulfilled and shipped ahead of time can significantly improve stock control and order management.
 By keeping the right stock levels on hand, you can reduce warehousing costs and the capital you have tied up in inventory.